Sub Ambient Sound Lab

 Toni-Lee Sangastiano, workshop participant

 “This is kind of an experiment for me in endeavoring into the unknown, which is always exciting.”

-If you are interested in hosting this workshop at your event or institution, please contact us.
+If you are interested in hosting the Sub Ambient Sound Lab workshop at your event or institution, please contact us.
 It is available for higher educational institutions, festivals and conferences.